content-left-bg.png

 • Annual procurement savings ($m)

-• Completion of internal Management Foundations Training—finance module (%)
+• Completion of internal Management Foundations Training—Finance module (%)

 Infrastructure and assets

-• Asset utilisation—schools (%)
+• Asset Consumption Ratio (educational infrastructure) (%)

 • Staff, student and parent/caregiver perceptions that their school is well maintained (% agree)